jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 __Def Classpath :__ Classpath on which depend _def classes_ to get compiled and _command classes_ to be executed.
 By default, it consists in _Jeka_ core classes. it can be augmented with any third party lib or def Classpath coming from imported project.
-Once _def classes_ sources have been compiled, _def Classpath_ is augmented with compiled  _def classes_.

 __Command Classes :__ Classes extending `JkCommands`.
-Their _commands_ can be invoked from the command line and their pubic fields set from the command line as well.
+Their public no-arg methods can be invoked from the command line and their pubic fields set from the command line.
 Generally _def classes_ contains one _command class_ though there can be many or none.
 Command classes can come from _def classes_ but can also be imported from a library or external project.

 __Commands :__ Java methods member of _command classes_ and invokable from command line.